Top 5 Train Journeys in the USA

 Chicago has long been the railroad centre of North America.
 You can set off across the U.S. in almost any direction from this mid-Western metropolis and with its many museums, its varied architecture and its world class shopping, it is a brilliant starting point for any trip.

-This route is one for the music fanatics and will take you from the Great Lakes to the Gulf of Mexico.
-Leaving Chicago and its many lively blues bars (try the Green Mill, or the House of Blues), the train heads south, parallel with the Mississippi River.
 After passing through Illinois and Kentucky, make a stop at Memphis, Tennessee.
 Known as the birthplace of both Blues and of Rock and Roll, this place is world renowned for the music genius it has produced – Elvis Presley, B.B.
 King, Johnny Cash and Roy Orbison to name just a few.

 Roll on through Mississippi and finally into Louisiana, where the birthplace of jazz, New Orleans, awaits.

-2. NYC to Miami
+2. New York City to Miami

-Departed from Manhattan’s Penn Station, the Silver Service gives a grand tour of America’s east coast.
 Heading south through 11 different states, stop off for a history fix at Philadelphia, Washington DC, and Richmond.
 Further along, explore the antebellum architecture of Charleston and get a real feel for the American South in Savannah, Georgia.

 Once into Florida, stops at Orlando, Okeechobee, Fort Lauderdale and Miami will give a real flavour for The Sunshine State with its beaches, alligators, theme parks and nightlife.
+Be sure to check out the best things to do in Miami before you arrive.

 3. Chicago to Seattle/Portland

-Known as the Empire Builder, this long haul will take you over the endless flatness that is the north of the country before suddenly heading up into the famous Rocky Mountains out to the Pacific Northwest on the other side.
 Stop at Milwaukee for its famous breweries and the Harley Davidson Museum, before heading across Wisconsin to the Twin Cities of St Paul and Minneapolis – a real gem of a place and worth stopping at for a night or two.

-The real draw comes later on when you reach in Montana.
-Glacier National Park rivals the beauty of Yellowstone, its famous neighbour, but comes without the crowds.
 Spend some time up in the heart of the Rockies before finishing your trip in either Seattle or Portland – two cities worth the trip is their own right.

 4. Los Angeles to Seattle

-If it’s the West Coast you are after, the Coast Starlight is the journey for you.
-Starting in the City of Angels, travelling north to Santa Barbara, and then on to the San Francisco bay area, this will take you to some of California’s most famous hotspots.
+Starting in the City of Angels, one of the top places to see in California, then travel north to Santa Barbara, and then on to the San Francisco bay area, this will take you to some of California’s most famous hotspots.
 The scenery is spectacular and hugely varied – you will pass through mountains, forests, deserts, wine-growing regions and along breathtaking coastline.

 Oregon and Washington are both stunningly green states and are often overshadowed by California.
 Portland is a vibrant city surrounded by mountains and Seattle, your final stop, is a great place for seafood, whale watching and plenty more.